-Signal: The signal for the "Shelter-In-Place" drill will be announced through our walkie talkies.
+Signal: The signal for the "Shelter-In-Place" drill is the following PA announcement:

 "Your attention, please.
 Because we have received information regarding a hazard in the community, we are instituting shelter-in-place procedures.
 Remember, this means students and staff are to remain inside the building away from outside air with windows and doors securely closed and air conditioning units turned off.
-Please cover any cracks under door or around the windows with towels.
+Please cover any cracks under the door or around the windows with towels.
 Cover any vents to the outside.
 All students and staff that are outside are to immediately move to the protection of an inside room.
 As soon as we have further information, we will share it with you."